nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Here are some example commands you can try:

-    1. `list`: Lists all the active tasks.

     1. `add module CS2103T`: Adds a module called CS2103T to the module tracker.

     1. `cd CS2103T`: Sets the current module page to CS2103T.

-    1. `add task ip week 6 -d 16/09/2022`: Adds a task called ip week 6, with a deadline of 16/09/2022, to the module tracker.
+    1. `add task "iP Week 6" -d 16/09/2022`: Adds a task called iP week 6, with a deadline of 16/09/2022, to the module tracker.

+    1. `list`: Lists all the active tasks.

    1. `remove task 1`: Removes the first task of CS2103T.

-    1. `exit` : Exits the app.
+   1. `exit`: Exits the app.

    1. Refer to the Features below for details of each command.

 --------------------------------------------------------------------------------------------------------------------